LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 id: delve_into_cpp
 title: "Resources that help you to delve into C++"
 lang: en
-create: '2021-01-15'
+created: "2021-01-15"
-lastModify: '2021-03-29'
+modified: "2021-03-29"
-categories:
+tags:
   - code
   - cpp
   - learning
 ---

-*I already received some great feedback [^1] for this post, and any further feedbacks, error-correction, and resource recommendation are welcome.
-One way to contact me is to direct message me ([@Lesleylai6](https://twitter.com/LesleyLai6)) on Twitter*.
+_I already received some great feedback [^1] for this post, and any further feedbacks, error-correction, and resource recommendation are welcome.
+One way to contact me is to direct message me ([@Lesleylai6](https://twitter.com/LesleyLai6)) on Twitter_.

 [^1]: Thanks to [Shafik Yaghmour](https://twitter.com/shafikyaghmour), [Kate Greogory](https://twitter.com/gregcons), and [Dwight Browne](https://twitter.com/dwightb2).

-*Update 2021-03-29: Add a bunch of resources.*
+_Update 2021-03-29: Add a bunch of resources._

 During the years, a lot of people ask me for help in learning C++.
 I am no C++ expert,